$A_\infty / L_\infty$ structure and alternative action for WZW-like superstring field theory: Introduction and Summary

 This paper is organized as follows.
 In section 2, after a brief review of the $L_\infty$ formulation, we clarify a WZW-like structure naturally arising from it.
-We show that the $L_\infty$ action can be written in the WZW-like form: the functionals which appear in the action satisfy the $\mathbb Z_2$-reversed versions of the conventional WZW-like relations given in \cite{Berkovits:2004xh}, which guarantees the gauge invariance of the action.
-The on-shell condition and the gauge transformation of the WZW-like action are derived by using only the WZW-like relations.
-We also see how the gauge parameters appearing in the WZW-like form are parameterized by that in the $L_\infty$-type form.
-Then, we conclude the $L_\infty$ action gives one realization of the WZW-like action $S_{\eta } [\Phi ]$ parametrized by its dynamical string field $\Phi$.
-In section 3, we provide the alternative parameterization of the WZW-like action using the string field $V$ in the large Hilbert space.
-The functionals satisfying the WZW-like relations can be defined by the differential equations which are the $\mathbb Z_2$-reversed versions of those given in \cite{Berkovits:2004xh}.
-Utilizing them, we construct new gauge invariant actions for heterotic NS string field theory.
-We derive the condition for the equivalence of the new action and the $L_\infty$ action, which give different parameterizations of the same WZW-like structure and action, on the basis of the procedure demonstrated in \cite{Erler:2015rra}.
-Then we also derive the relation between two dynamical string field $\Phi$ and $V$ from the equivalence condition.
+We show that the $L_\infty$ action can be written in our (alternative) WZW-like form: The functionals appearing in the action satisfy alternative WZW-like relations, the $\mathbb Z_2$-reversed versions of the conventional WZW-like relations given in \cite{Berkovits:2004xh}, which guarantees the gauge invariance of the action.
+The on-shell condition and the gauge transformation of the (alternative) WZW-like action are derived by using only the (alternative) WZW-like relations.
+We also see how the gauge parameters appearing in the WZW-like form are parameterised by that in the $L_\infty$ form.
+Then, we conclude the $L_\infty$ action gives one realization of the alternative WZW-like action $S_{\eta } [\Phi ]$ parametrized by the dynamical string field $\Phi$ in the small Hilbert space.
+In section 3, we provide another realisation of the alternative WZW-like action using the string field $V$ in the large Hilbert space.
+The functionals satisfying our WZW-like relations can be defined by the differential equations which are the $\mathbb Z_2$-reversed versions of those given in \cite{Berkovits:2004xh}.
+Utilizing them, we construct a new gauge invariant action $S_{\eta }[V]$ for heterotic NS string field theory.
+We derive the condition for the equivalence of the new action $S_{\eta }[V]$ and the $L_\infty$ action on the basis of the procedure demonstrated in \cite{Erler:2015rra}: These are different parameterizations of the same WZW-like structure and action.
+Then we also derive the relation between two dynamical string fields $\Phi$ and $V$ from the equivalence condition.
 We end with some conclusions and discussions.

 Basic facts and definitions of the coalgebraic notation of $A_{\infty } / L_{\infty }$ algebras are summarized in appendix A. In appendix B, we derive a formula which is used in section 2.
 In appendix C, we consider the trivially embedding of the string field of the $L_\infty$ action belonging to the small Hilbert space into the string field in the large Hilbert space, and show the embedded action can also be written in the WZW-like form.
 Appendices D and E are devoted to the open NS and the closed NS-NS theories, respectively.